Closed

 Directions

-From Enterprise, Oregon travel south on Oregon State 82 to Joseph for about 6.5 miles.
-In Joseph turn left on Oregon State 350 for about 8 miles.
-Turn right on the Wallowa Loop Road (also known as the Hells Canyon Scenic Byway).
-Travel on this road which eventually becomes Forest Road 39 for 16 miles.
+From Enterprise, Oregon, travel south on Oregon State 82 to Joseph for about 6.5 miles.
+In Joseph, turn left on Oregon State 350 for about 8 miles.
+Turn right on the Wallowa Loop Road (Hells Canyon Scenic Byway), which becomes Forest Road 39.
+Continue for 16 miles.
 The campground is on the left after the Lick Creek crossing.

 Amenities